 Technical

-The RidgeBack’s™ bolt head increases contact surface by conforming to the shape of the tapered surface of the liner hole.
+The Ridgeback® mill liner bolt head increases contact surface by conforming to the shape of the tapered surface of the liner hole.
 In conventional liners, the oval radius of the bolt is about 15% less than the oval radius of the liner.
 These differing geometries lead to only a line contact on either side of the head.
 Furthermore, any difference between the taper angles of the bolt and liner will reduce the contact area from a line to a point.
-Small contact area leads to high local stresses which plastically deform when the mill is put in-service.
+Small contact area leads to high local stress, which plastically deforms when the mill is put in service.
 This plastic deformation causes premature loosening and makes frequent retorquing necessary.
-To solve this problem, as the RidgeBack™ is tightened, projecting ridges plastically deform during assembly, not afterwards, to take the individual shape of the tapered liner seat.
-By establishing a greater contact surface during assembly, the bolts will maintain preload longer and can eliminate the need for retorquing.
+To solve this problem, as the Ridgeback® is tightened, projecting ridges plastically deform during assembly, not afterward, to take the individual shape of the tapered liner seat.
+By establishing a greater contact surface during assembly, the anti-loosening bolts will maintain preload longer and can eliminate the need for retorquing.

 The integrity of a bolted joint is jeopardized when fasteners lose their tension.
 This loss of clamping force begins during assembly due to elastic interactions and joint relaxation.
 Self-loosening continues when the joint is put in service due to vibrations, shock, temperature changes, embedment, etc.

-The SPC4® joint allows the end-user to re-tighten only the bolts or studs that have lost their clamp load.
-This results in a tremendous saving of maintenance time, money and replacement parts.
+Among its many benefits, the SPC4® Load Indicating System enable users to measure fastener tension locally or remotely using special analog, digital, wired, or wireless meters and sensors so that users know exactly which bolts or studs have lost their clamp load.
+This results in a tremendous saving of maintenance time, money, and replacement parts.
 For a minimal investment, the SPC4® offers maximum joint integrity with optimum performance.

 WiredWireless Prototype 35357